fahd/tech-resources/README.md

 * [Hired](www.hired.com)
   * Coding challenge,(2 mandatory + 1 extra if you get that far in the time limit) unless you've proven you have work experience and the credentials to bypass the challenge.
 Each application comes up with a "Talent Advocate" that oversees your application
 * [Sourceful](https://github.com/sourceful/jobs)
+  * GitHub repo with links for job posting
 * [TripleByte](https://triplebyte.com/)
     * Coding challenge as part of the applicaton.
 * [White Truffle](http://www.whitetruffle.com)
+    * rapid fire job searching through the click of a button, can be unreliable
 * [Wanna.work](http://wanna.work/t/NodeJS)

 ##### Non-technical Articles